 Senior Program: The senior program consists of a seminar of the major's choice.
 Each seminar includes advanced work appropriate to the field in which the seminar is offered.
 The seminars are the 0400-level courses offered by the department.
 Seminars are open to juniors and seniors.
 Normally, the senior program requirement must be completed by taking a seminar offered by a member of the Middlebury faculty.
 Work done in programs abroad, at other North American colleges and universities, or in the Washington Semester program will not count as the equivalent of a Middlebury seminar.
 IGST seminars co-taught by PSCI faculty cannot substitute for 0400-level PSCI seminars but will count as an elective towards the 10 required courses in PSCI.

 Departmental Honors: Students who elect to seek departmental honors write a thesis in the senior year.
-All students who plan to write a thesis are strongly encouraged to enroll in PSCI 0368 or PSCI 0347 before their senior year (and students writing a political theory thesis are encouraged to take a 0300-level theory course).
+All students who plan to write a thesis are strongly encouraged to enroll in PSCI 0368 before their senior year (and students writing a political theory thesis are encouraged to take a 0300-level theory course).
 Honors candidates should initiate the process by contacting their prospective faculty advisor during their junior year (including students who are abroad during their junior year).
 Candidates must submit an honors thesis proposal to their advisor prior to the term(s) in which the thesis is to be written.
-If the proposal is approved, the student may register for PSCI 0700 winter term thesis and PSCI 0700 for the spring term.
+If the proposal is approved, the student may register for PSCI 0500 (independent project) in the first term of the thesis, followed by PSCI 0700 for the second and third terms.
 After an oral examination of the completed thesis, honors are conferred or denied on the basis of (1) the level of the grade achieved on the thesis; and (2) the level of the average grade received in other fall and spring courses taken at Middlebury.
 Courses taken abroad do not count toward the grade point determination.
 Honors theses candidates will have a political science course average of at least 3.33 and a thesis grade of B+ or higher to attain honors; a political science course average of at least 3.50 and a thesis grade of A- or higher to attain high honors; and a political science course average of at least 3.67 and a thesis grade of A to attain highest honors.
-(For a full description of regulations, pick up a copy of Honors Theses Procedures and Regulations in Munroe 213 or check the PSCI web page at www.middlebury.edu/academics/ps/requirements/thesesproceduresandschedule.
+(For a full description of regulations, pick up a copy of Honors Theses Procedures and Regulations in Munroe 213 or check the PSCI web page at www.middlebury.edu/academics/ps/requirements)/thesesproceduresandschedule.

 Independent Study: Students with demonstrated preparation and proficiency in the field may elect independent study projects (PSCI 0500).
 These projects are prepared under the supervision of a member or members of the department.
 The PSCI 0500 projects may not be substituted for the seminar requirement.
 The PSCI 0500 projects are reading and research courses; the department will not award PSCI 0500 credit for political experience such as congressional internships.